 6. Each Competency Framework also serves as a foundation for broad-range people programmes on recruitment, learning, career development, succession planning and performance management.

-7. Fully supported by a powerhouse OPCOM Corporate Faculty, our in-house Basic Management Programme aims to broaden and sharpen our Managers’ perspective and understanding of the business, enables them to adapt to dynamic business situations, and manage effects of business volatility and changes to people, process, culture and mindset.
+7. Fully supported by an OPCOM Corporate Faculty, our in-house Basic Management Programme enables managers to adapt to dynamic business situations and changes to people, process, culture and mindset.

-8. The Company’s Moving Up to Supervision Series aims to equip our young leaders with basic leadership skills that allow them to effectively perform their new role as people managers.
-These weekly classroom sessions complement formal technical trainings, coaching/mentoring and intensive on-the-job experience provided via structured Cannery Operations and Plantation Operations Supervisory Training Programmes.
+8. The Company’s Moving Up to Supervision Series complement formal technical training, coaching and intensive on-the-job experience provided via structured Cannery Operations and Plantation Operations Supervisory Training Programmes.

 9. We cascaded the new Performance Management Development System to managers and up with direct reports.